Mile End: Contemporary

 The Stepney Green Conservation Area was designated in January 1973, covering the area previously known as Mile End Old Town.
 It is a large Conservation Area with an irregular shape that encloses buildings around Mile End Road, Assembly Passage, Louisa Street and Stepney Green itself.
 It is an area of exceptional architectural and historic interest, with a character and appearance worthy of protection and enhancement.
 It is situated just north of the medieval village of Stepney, which was clustered around St. Dunstan's Church.

 In 1990 Ragged School Museum opened in the premises of the former site of the Copperfield Road Ragged School.

 On 17 June 1995, the Mile End Stadium hosted a gig by Britpop band Blur where 27,000 fans saw them supported by the Boo Radleys, Sparks, John Shuttleworth, Dodgy and the Cardiacs.

 A groundbreaking project funded by the Millennium Commission called the Green Bridge opened in 2000 (a pedestrian and cyclist separation structure over the A11 (Mile End Road) connecting the two halves of Mile End Park to form a linear park).
 It included new retail frontages.

 The St Clement's Hospital site was closed in 2005, with services transferred to a new Adult Mental Health Facility at Mile End Hospital in October 2005.

+The Palm Tree pub building was Grade II listed in 2015 by Historic England.

 The Night Tube service began at Mile End tube station (on the Central line) on 19 August 2016.
 Since 2016, northern Mile End has fallen under the remit of the Bow Roman Road Neighbourhood Forum.
 This includes the shops under The Green Bridge on the northern side of Mile End Road (A11), the Mile End Climbing Wall, and Palm Tree.

 A 165 year old historically important pub which had been one of the few buildings locally to survive the blitz, "The Carlton" closed in May 2018.
 This was an important part of local community history.
 It was sold to Trustee Properties Ltd who obtained permission from Tower Hamlets Council in 2017 to develop five flats but not to demolish the ground floor of the pub.
 But they demolished the whole building without approval.